SAM0-0/ATHER-OBD-READER/README.md

 ### Step 2: Hardware Connections
 *Make sure the ESP32-C3 is disconnected from power before wiring.*

+*The connector in which this device connects is in in boot of your ather ! there's tiny black cover just removed it and you'll be able to see the connector*

 Follow the wiring diagram below: